-TMJ Pain and Temporomandibular Disorders (TMD)
+TMJ Pain & TMJ Disorders Cairns

 At Future Dental, we have decades of experience in relieving the chronic pain that comes with TMJ disorders.

 The temporomandibular joints (TMJ) are the joints that connect your jaw to your skull.
-Temporomandibular joint disorders encompass a range of conditions involving the jaw joints, the muscles of the jaw, or both.
+Temporomandibular joint (TMJ) disorders encompass a range of conditions involving the jaw joints, the muscles of the jaw, or both.
 These joints are located in front of your ears and can lead to pain in the jaw.

 What causes TMJ pain and TMD?